Zelenya/elephants/README.md

 ### Migrations

-The library has a companion [`postgresql-simple-migration`](https://hackage.haskell.org/package/postgresql-simple-migration), which has been archived in has been archived in 2021.
-What does it mean? *I don’t know.*
+The library has a companion package, [`postgresql-migration`](https://hackage.haskell.org/package/postgresql-migration).

+> 🗂️ This is a fork of the archived [`postgresql-simple-migration`](https://hackage.haskell.org/package/postgresql-simple-migration).

 ### In summary